crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Drop an item.
 Within the drop list, you can select slots based on a regular expression by pressing Ctrl-F, followed by the regex.

-d#
-  Drop exact number of items, where # is a number.

 D
   Drop item(s) picked up last.